Join Us for the 2026 Outdoor Education Weekend

 Examples of Skills and Competencies:

-Fire Building • Ecological Literacy • Map and Compass • Land Navigation • Traditional Wildlife Tracking • Shelter and Tarp setup • Knots • Camp craft • Basic first aid • Bird Language
+Fire Building • Ecological Literacy • Map and Compass • Land Navigation • Traditional Wildlife Tracking • Shelter and Tarp setup • Knots • Campfire Cooking • Basic First Aid

 Registration Information:

-Priority registration for our mailing list runs through March 31, 2026.
-General registration opens April 1.
+Priority registration for our mailing list opens July 15, 2026.
+General registration opens August 15.
 Space is limited—sign up early.

 Leadership & Curriculum: